 How to write a graduate CV for retail banking, insurance and actuary jobs

-A surprising number of insurance, retail banking and actuarial graduate employers require candidates to attach a CV as part of an online application form.
-These include HSBC, Santander, Barclays, Swiss Re, Aon and Aviva.
+Many insurance, retail banking and actuarial graduate employers require candidates to attach a CV as part of an online application form.
+These include Santander, HSBC, Swiss Re and Aviva.

 What to put in a finance graduate CV